 The need to drink water and stay hydrated increases during the summer and in hotter climates.
 Exercising more also increases the need to stay hydrated, as more water is needed to replace fluids lost through sweating.

 Bigger people – both taller people as well as heavier people – require more water because they have more tissue to keep hydrated.
-Some of the members in our support groups report that, when they were taking phentermine, they were drinking up-to, and sometimes over, 16 glasses of water a day just to deal with dry mouth problems.
+Some report that when they were taking phentermine, they were drinking up-to, and sometimes over, 16 glasses of water a day just to deal with dry mouth problems.

 The best way to understand your needs is to monitor urine color, as that is one of the best indicators for hydration.
 You should be drinking – and eating – enough fluids to be able to excrete light yellow urine and keep your thirst quenched.